Church of England 'regret' over suicide of falsely accused priest

 Last month, Coroner Mary Hassell's Prevention of Future Deaths report was published following the inquest into Fr Griffin's death at his home in Wapping, east London, on 8 November 2020.

-Recording the death as a suicide, the coroner said: "He killed himself because he could not cope with an investigation into his conduct, the detail of and the source for which he had never been told."
+Recording the death as a suicide, the coroner said: "He was an HIV positive (viral load undetectable) gay priest.

+"He killed himself because he could not cope with an investigation into his conduct, the detail of and the source for which he had never been told.

 "Fr Griffin did not abuse children.
 He did not have sex with young people under the age of 18.
 He did not visit prostitutes.
 He did not endanger the lives of others by having sex with people whilst an HIV risk."